-Chris Dunsby is a joint lecturer between Photonics, Department of Physics and the Division of Experimental Medicine in the Department of Medicine.
+Chris Dunsby holds a joint position between Photonics, Department of Physics and the Division of Experimental Medicine in the Department of Medicine.
 His research interests are centred on the application of photonics and ultrafast laser technology to biomedical imaging and include multiphoton microscopy, multiparameter fluorescence imaging and fluorescence lifetime imaging.

 Photonics Group website: